eunjae-lee/dotfiles/post.md

 open "https://github.com/settings/ssh/new"
 ```

-Run the code above line by line.
-In case it doesn't work, you can learn more
+Run the above code line by line.
+If it doesn't work, you can learn more from
-from
 [this link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account),
-which may differ from this.
+which may have different instructions.

 ## Install homebrew

 Homebrew is a package manager for Mac.
-As if you install a Node.js package with
-`npm install <package-name>`, you can use Homebrew to install Mac-related
+Similar to installing a Node.js package with `﻿npm install <package-name>`, you can use Homebrew to install Mac-related packages.
-packages.

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"